Development Fund · Funding Phases

 Seeding new communities

-Reinvested into the Storehouse Development Fund — seeding new communities and expanding the network.
+Reinvested into the Wellspring Development Fund — seeding new communities and expanding the network.

 Inside the 10% Reinvestment

-Of every dollar reinvested into the Development Fund: 63% builds new community Storehouse Funds + reserves; 37% covers CTW operations (leadership identification, governance, infrastructure).
+Of every dollar reinvested into the Development Fund: 63% builds new Community Wellspring Funds + reserves; 37% covers CTW operations (leadership identification, governance, infrastructure).

 Operating Principles